tfenster/end2end/source/_posts/2021-02-02-creating-a-windows-docker-swarm-on-azure-using-terraform-part-iii.md

 {% endhighlight %}

 ## The details: Initializing and configuring the workers
 The initialization and configuration of the workers is also split into the first part in [workerSetupTasks.ps1][workerSetupTasks.ps1] which more or less only sets up the scheduled task to call [workerConfig.ps1][workerConfig.ps1].
-The config script does the same Swarm networking setup and SSH install with chocolatey.
+The config script does the same Swarm networking setup and SSH install with chocolatey as on the managers.
 Joining the Swarm also looks very similar to what happens on the manager, of course using the worker join token, not the manager join token.
 It also has an option to pull images when the worker comes up, so that if you know in advance that you will run a specific workload, the images are already pulled when the request comes in.

 {% highlight powershell linenos %}
 Write-Host "pull $images"